 The PPCES leadership team meets regularly to disaggregate, analyze, and disseminate student data from multiple sources to identify academic student goals, align professional development to target specific objectives, and assess further needs.
 Through this continuous improvement process, leadership identified the need for a system liaison that oversees and implements processes, procedures, and curricular resources.
-Last school year, a Director for the Office of Innovative Learning was appointed.
-This year the Office of Innovative Learning continues to expand.

 Support and direction are provided to teachers through on-site Professional Learning Communities, on-site program specific professional development, district-based professional development, a mentoring program, and additional resources such as webinars and online forums.
 The leadership team dedicates time to address issues of long-term importance, including common policies, common direction, and organizational development and improvement initiatives that will lead to school improvement and student academic achievement.
 A focus on system alignment is addressed through ongoing cross-campus leadership team meetings.
-To effectively address student-as directed by the Multi-tiered Systems of Support (MTSS).
-The leadership team encourages the sharing of best practices, including teacher observations of colleagues.
+Charter Study Days provide all teachers the opportunity for collaboration, vertical alignment, horizontal alignment, and professional development.
+Currently there are four half days embedded into the school calendar afforded to PPCSS through the distinction of being Schools of Excellence.